Andrew Valentini

 Physics in a Summit

 Prior to college, I was never exceptionally good at physics or math and was always more interested in the liberal arts, primarily philosophy.
 I even planned to attend college as a philosophy major during my junior year of high school as I read up on the subject in my free time.
 At that time, however, I had not yet identified the specific questions that I found most interesting and would want to pursue in such a degree.
 With the onset of the pandemic and its lockdowns, though, I was allowed more time to read on my own and eventually became interested in questions that dealt with the origin of the universe, the nature of reality, and the nature of consciousness.
-As I continued to read and think about these questions, I realized that they are now questions better suited for physicists to ask more rigorously and possibly provide partial answers to.
+As I continued to read and think about these questions, I realized that they are now questions better suited for physicists to more rigorously deal with.
 At this point, I recognized that if I was serious about pursuing these sorts of questions, attending college for a degree in physics would be a prerequisite.
+When I applied to colleges, I primarily considered liberal arts schools with strong physics departments, which led me to Carthage College.